EMBRYOPSIDA Pirani & Prado

 Generic limits in Vitoideae need attention, for example, species of Cissus occur all over the tree, while Tetrastigma, although monophyletic, is embedded in Cayratia (e.g. P. Chen et al. 2011b).
 This is now being taken care of, and the classification above follows that in Wen et al. (2018a).

 Previous Relationships.
-The affinities of Vitaceae have long been uncertain.
+The affinities of Vitaceae were for long uncertain.
 They were often associated with Rhamnaceae, since both have stamens opposite the petals, and Takhtajan (1997) placed them near Proteanae, in his Rosidae; Proteanae also have stamens opposite their tepals, but are otherwise very different.